ODM, OEM, CM – Which Type of Manufacturer Should You Pick for Your Project?

 • How you handle marketing, product development and differentiation

-• Your preferred level of control over manufacturing processes
+• Your preferred level of control over the manufacturing process

 • The level of sensitivity of your intellectual property